RickStrahl/BlogPosts/2019-09/Upgrading-my-AlbumViewer-Sample-to-.NET-Core-3.0/UpgradingMyAlbumviewerSampleToNetCore30.md

 This is a bit frustrating.
 The CORS documentation is very complex mainly because there are a number of combinations, and the fact that there seems to be some duplication and non-functionality of features seems odd.,

 ## IHostingEnvironment to IWebHostEnvironment
-Another minor change due to the endpoint routing changes is that the Startup class now by default injects an `IWebHostEnvironment` instead of a more generic `IHostEnvironment`.
+Another minor modification due to the endpoint routing changes is that the Startup class now by default injects an `IWebHostEnvironment` instead of a more generic `IHostEnvironment`.
 The naming reflects Web specific features as well as some new functionality that's more specific to Web applications.

-The change is basically a search and replace for `IHostingEnvironment` to `IWebHostingEnvironment`.
+The change is a search and replace for `IHostingEnvironment` to `IWebHostingEnvironment`.
 This affects the startup class and any other places where you might be injecting the hosting environment.
 In my AlbumViewer I use the Hosting Environment to extract some status information about the application to be displayed in the about page as well as finding the Content and Web roots for the application for reading the intial album data file for import.

 ## Entity Framework 3.0 Fail
 The final migration bits are related to Entity Framework and here I ran into some serious issues that I couldn't resolve.
 In fact I ended up going back to EF Core 2.2 because EF Core 3.0 just didn't work correctly with the data I was working with even for a really simple use case.